naveen521kk/naveen521kk.github.io/src/posts/logo.md

   <source src="/assets/logo-post/videos/rocket.mp4" type="video/mp4">
 </video>

-This was nice and I loved it(was in my profile for ~6 months), but it was time for a change I was searching for a new one or trying to create one today.
+This was nice and I loved it (was in my profile for ~6 months), but it was time for a change I was searching for a new one or trying to create one today.

-### The story
+### The Story

 First, I opened [Inkscape](https://inkscape.org/) and had no plans about the logo, so it's an unplanned art.
 I am no artist and new to Inkscape UI; I was going to each of the tools avaiable there.
 Something which intersted me was **Pen Tools**, which would be able to draw [Beizer Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
 I was playing with that and then that gave me an idea 💡.

-I decided that my logo is going to contain a [Quadratic Beizer Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Quadratic_B%C3%A9zier_curves) with the starting point as `(0, 0)`; second control point `(0.5, 1)`; and the end point as `(1, 0)`.
-Similaryly there would be a curve around all the other sides.
+I decided that my logo is going to contain some [Quadratic Beizer Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Quadratic_B%C3%A9zier_curves) with the starting point as `(0, 0)`; second control point `(0.5, 1)`; and the end point as `(1, 0)`.
+Similary there would be a curve around all the other sides.
 I tried to do that Inkscape and I didn't get any sucess 😢.

 Annoyed with Inkscape, I though it would be better to create things programmically.
 I wanted some tool which could give me an SVG and a API which is easy to understand.
 I have previously used [PyCairo(Python Bindings for Cairo Graphics Library)](https://pycairo.readthedocs.io) for [Manim](https://manim.community) and understand it's API a bit; I decided to use it.